-- Microsoft Office latest version - Internet Web Browser: Various browsers may be required for different software packages used at the SON.
+- Internet Web Browser: Various browsers may be required for different software packages used at the SON.
 We recommend installing the latest versions of Internet Explorer, Google Chrome, and Mozilla Firefox. - Anti-Virus Software - A Personal Firewall Software/Internet Security package to protect the computer from unauthorized access via the Internet is suggested.